finos/rune-dsl/documentation/documentation.rst

 Syntax
 """"""

 Enumerations are very simple modelling containers, which are defined in the same way as other model components.
 The definition of an enumeration starts with the ``enum`` keyword, followed by the enumeration name.
-A ``:`` punctuation introduces the rest of the definition, which contains a plain-text description of the enumeration and the list of enumeration values.
+A colon ``:`` punctuation introduces the rest of the definition, which contains a plain-text description of the enumeration and the list of enumeration values.

-Similar to a type, an enumeration is delineated by brackets ``{`` ``}``.

 .. code-block:: Haskell